Killing of Palmira Silva: Perpetrator

 Nicholas Salvador, aged 25 at the time of the killing, was staying with friends three doors from Silva's house.
 He is an only child who came to the United Kingdom from Nigeria with his parents in his early teenage years.
 After finishing a college course in Media, he had spells as manual labourer, losing his job as a billboard paster three days before the killing due to concerns surrounding his behaviour.
 He was active in cage fighting, and known as "Fat Nick" for his stature.

 Acquaintances said that he had issues with drug and alcohol abuse, and was a drug dealer.
 His friends told the police that Salvador used cocaine and skunk cannabis, and would drink a bottle of whisky or brandy per day.
 Contacts also revealed that he was obsessed with watching videos of beheadings and searching the Internet for Jihadist material.
 He was also obsessed with the idea of shapeshifters.

 Religion controversy

 According to different witnesses, Salvador is either from a Muslim background, or a convert to the religion five years beforehand.
 His former employer, who claimed Salvador to be a convert, said that he never discussed religion or politics.
 According to others, Salvador converted from Islam to Buddhism in 2014.

 Public speculation linked the killing to the recent beheadings of two American journalists by the Islamic State of Iraq and the Levant.
 The day following the killing, tabloid The Sun ran the front-page headline "'Muslim convert' beheads woman in garden", which received a mixed reception from the public due to the conflicting accounts of Salvador's beliefs or motive.
-Head of PR Dylan Sharpe defended his newspaper's printing of the headline, on the basis that other publications were also reporting on the murder with similar headlines.
+Head of PR Dylan Sharpe defended his newspaper's printing of the headline, on the basis that other publications were also reporting on the killing with similar headlines.